-- Since dry fruits contain natural sugars like fructose, they can cause tooth decay if you aren’t particular about cleaning your teeth well.
+- Since dry fruits contain natural sugars like fructose, they can cause tooth decay if you don’t follow proper dental hygiene.

 Healthy as they are, it is important to keep in mind a few precautions when consuming dry fruits during pregnancy.

-- Check to see whether the dried fruits you buy have added sugar.
-Dry fruits contain a certain amount of natural sugars but some brands also add sugar, and this is to be avoided.
+- Check to see whether the dried fruits you buy have added sugar or not.
+Dry fruits contain a certain amount of natural sugars but some brands also contain added sugar.
+Avoid them in all cases.

-- At times, dry fruits and nuts are available with preservatives added.
-These may contain sulphur dioxide that can lead to allergic reactions or respiratory issues.
+- Sometimes, packaged dry fruits and nuts have added preservatives.
+They may contain sulphur dioxide that can lead to allergic reactions or respiratory issues.

-- The drying process which these fruits are subjected to causes an increase in calories.
+- The drying process which these fruits are subjected to can lead to an increase in calories.
 So you need to be careful about how much you eat to regulate your calorie intake.

 - Try to buy organic and preservative-free dry fruits from reputed sellers and buy only what you can eat in a month’s time.

-- If buying from local vendors, check for signs of bugs, mould, or dirt.
-You can also taste a piece before making up your mind to buy.
+- If buying from local vendors, look out for bugs, mould, or dirt.
+You can also taste a piece before you buy in bulk.

-- Store dry fruits in a clean and dry container and place them in the refrigerator to prevent spoiling.
+- Store dry fruits in a clean and dry container and place them in the refrigerator to prevent them from spoiling.

-How Much Dry Fruits Can You Consume in a Day?
+How Much Dry Fruits and Nuts Should You Eat in a Day?

 Dry fruits contain a lot more calories than fresh fruits.
+Some nuts are also high in calories.
 So, you need to watch what you eat especially during pregnancy.
-It is recommended that you do not eat more than 100 gms of dry fruits in a day during this time.
+It is recommended that you do not eat more than 100 grams of dry fruits & nuts in a day during this time.
 For instance, you could eat four to seven pieces of almonds, about four halves of walnuts, two dates, and about eight pistachios at a time.
-It is also recommended that you eat your daily dose of dry fruits before midday to help the body absorb the nutrients better.

-All dry fruits are recommended for consumption during pregnancy but ensure that you include the following in your diet on a regular basis during this special time in your life.
+Almost all dry fruits and nuts are recommended to pregnant women.
+If you are pregnant, make sure that you include the following in your diet on a regular basis during this special time in your life.